Phil Mead: Post-war career

 Mead ended the 1923 season second in the national first-class averages, behind Hendren.
 In 32 matches, Mead scored 2,604 runs at an average of 59.18, making seven centuries.
 His highest score in 1923 was a double century (222 runs) against Warwickshire.
-His batting average dropped the following season to 42.15, having scored 1,644 runs from 29 matches.
+His batting average dropped the following season to 42.15, with 1,644 runs from 29 matches.
 His average rose in 1925 to 47.36, scoring 1,942 runs from 29 matches.
 Amongst his four centuries in 1925 was an unbeaten 213 in July against Worcestershire in the County Championship.
 Mead scored over two-thousand runs in 1926, with 2,326 at an average of 62.86, making ten centuries.
 During the season against Kent in the County Championship, he established a Hampshire record for the seventh wicket with John Parker of 270 runs, with Mead scoring 175 runs in Hampshire's second innings.
 Mead achieved the best batting average of his career (74.53) in 1927, having scored 2,385 runs and made eight centuries, including an unbeaten 200 runs against Essex after Hampshire had been asked to follow-on.
 During the season, he again established a record partnership for Hampshire, this time alongside George Brown for the third wicket against Yorkshire, with the pair putting on 344 runs; Mead's contribution to Hampshire's first innings was 183 runs.
 The season was notable for Mead scoring his 100th first-class century, a feat achieved against Northamptonshire at Kettering; in recognition of his achievement, Mead was presented with a cheque for 7,613 shillings and a gold watch.
 He was the first left-hander and the fourth batsman overall to reach the landmark.

 Mead was selected in Tennyson's team to tour Jamaica in early 1928, scoring four centuries against Jamaica in the five first-class innings in which he batted on the tour.
 With 418 runs at an average of 104.50, he topped both the tourists batting aggregates and averages.
-His highest score on the tour (151 runs) came in the third match, having been absent ill during the first innings of the match.
+His highest score on the tour (151 runs) came in the second innings of the third match, with Mead having been absent ill during the first innings.